twilightscapes/pirateweb/static/content/pages/index.md

 comments: false
 shareable: false
 ---
-Pirate is your own <strong>Personal Web App(PWA)</strong>, It works on any device, even your TV - NO App Store needed.
+Pirate is a <strong>Personal Web App (PWA)</strong>.

+Works anywhere - NO App Store needed.
-Watch ad-free video, edit your homepage/profile, and publish content with FULL ownership and copyright.

-A new social media, Pirate is a decentralized network of other Pirate users &amp; YOU control the algorithm.
+A new social media, Pirate is a decentralized network of other Pirate users &amp; you control the algorithm!

+Watch ad-free video, edit your page, profile, and publish content with FULL ownership and copyright.

-Using open-source platforms, Pirate operates forever, with no contracts, commitments or costs of any kind.
+Pirate is Open-Source and it operates forever, with no contracts, commitments or costs of any kind.